kasraavand/PersDic-with-mongo-DB/README.md

 - And ...

-##Thanks of all persons those who improve and enrich the database with edit words and meanings of words Including the Literature and English Language alumni at Universitys of Shirazs and Malayer!
-(In future software updates ,the names will be added!)

-- Finally, I have to say that the software has many shortcomings that I will fix them with the whole shebang and I ask all readers of this text that have a expertise, However at low levels help to improve the code ,even by suggestions or censure!Thank you!
+- Finally, I have to say that the software has many shortcomings that I will fix them with the whole shebang and I ask all readers of this text that have a expertise, However at low levels, help to improve the code ,even by suggestions or censure!Thank you!

 ##Resources:
 -http://srinikom.github.io/pyside-docs/index.html